 Save as provided in this Condition 18 (Notices) all notices regarding the Certificates will be in the English language and will be deemed to be validly given if published in a leading English language daily newspaper published in London which is expected to be the Financial Times, or if such publication is not practicable, in a leading English language newspaper having general circulation in Europe.
 The Trustee shall also ensure that notices are duly published in a manner which complies with the rules of any stock exchange or other relevant authority on which the Certificates are for the time being listed or by which they have been admitted to trading.
-Any such notice will be deemed to have been given on the date of the first publication or, where required to be published in more than one newspaper, on the date of the first publication in all required newspapers.
+Any such notice will be deemed to have been given on the date of the first publication in all required newspapers.
 If publication as provided above is not practicable, a notice will be given in such other manner, and will be deemed to have been given on such date, as the Trustee shall approve.